microsoft/FluidFramework/experimental/dds/tree2/docs/schema2.md

 Custom field names allow the view schema to declare the string to be used for the name of the field in schema-aware APIs instead of just using the field key.
 This can default to the field key, but can optionally be a distinct string.

-Customizable field names are great for app maintainability: a field in coded can be renamed as used in code without breaking existing data.
+Customizable field names are great for app maintainability: a field can be renamed as used in code without breaking existing data.
 There are also some further benefits: it makes it practical to ban specific field names for use in APIs if they collide with our framework APIs.
 Since an app can rename the field without changing how data is persisted, requiring them to do this remaining if a framework update causes a name collision will be ok.